Vinson Knight: Nauvoo period

 In April 1839, Knight traveled to Iowa to purchase land on which the Latter Day Saints could settle.
 He and his family moved to Commerce (later Nauvoo), Hancock County, Illinois.
 Here, on land that Knight helped select, he constructed a two-story red brick home on Main Street, said to be the first brick house in Nauvoo, on the same block as the homes of apostles Brigham Young and John Taylor.
 (This home is still standing.)

 In Nauvoo, Knight was actively involved in community and religious affairs.
 Soon after arriving in Nauvoo, Knight was designated aide-de-camp to Joseph Smith in the Nauvoo Legion.
 In January 1841, Knight was called as bishop of the Lower Ward in Nauvoo.
 He also served as a member of the first Nauvoo city council and as Regent of the University of the City of Nauvoo.
 During the April 1841 general conference, apostle Ezra T. Benson stayed with the Knight family.

 The story is told that Vinson's wife, Martha, knew something was worrying her husband and he could not seem to tell her about it.
 One evening, as Martha was sitting in the grape arbor behind the house, Vinson returned home carrying a basket.
-He explained to Martha that he had taken some fruit and vegetables to Philindia Clark Eldredge Merrick (Myrick), widow of Levi N. Merrick, whose husband had been killed in the Haun's Mill Massacre.
+He explained to Martha that he had taken some fruit and vegetables to Philindia Clark Eldredge Merrick (Myrick), widow of Levi N. Merrick, whose husband had been killed in the Hawn's Mill Massacre.
 Vinson explained to Martha that he had been told to enter plural marriage and that, if he had to, this Sister Merrick would be the one he could help best.
 Martha's reply is said to have been, "Is that all?"

 Because the conversation at the grape arbor apparently occurred in the fall of 1841, it is possible Vinson's initial activities related to plural marriage were not authorized by Joseph Smith.
 As Helen Mar Kimball would relate, "Before my father [Heber C. Kimball] ever heard that such a principle had been revealed to Joseph Smith he said to some friends in my hearing that if 'all things were to be restored again as they were in the beginning,' as the scriptures declare them, the principle of a plurality of wives must also be restored".